Why We Fight

-- We fight because the Left views separation of powers as an inconvenient barrier to an imperial presidency; thus, Obama rewrites duly enacted laws by executive fiat, flagrantly violates the Congress’s own operating schedule when it hinders the advancement of his incestuous relationship with Big Labor, and leaks rumors of a massive unilateral amnesty that would surely constitute an impeachable offense were it not so politically suicidal for the opposition party to do so.
+- We fight because the Left views separation of powers as an inconvenient barrier to an imperial presidency; thus, Obama rewrites duly enacted laws by executive fiat, flagrantly violates the Congress’s own operating schedule when it hinders the advancement of his incestuous relationship with Big Labor, and leaks rumors of a massive unilateral amnesty that would surely constitute an impeachable offense.
 We fight because the Left threatens to use its own subversion of counter-majoritarianism and the institutional soundness of the U.S. Senate to salvage its unmitigated train wreck of a paradigmatic piece of statist legislation from a putatively controversial D.C.
 Circuit Court of Appeals decision that did nothing other than interpret the clear-cut original meaning of an ill-designed incentive to force states to create their own health insurance exchanges.

 - We fight because the Left seeks to continually extend the breadth and depth of its repulsive kid-killing culture — seeking to overturn virtually all state-level laws ensuring abattoir clinic sanitation and even proscribing state-level limits on late-term abortion under the “mental health” exception.
 We fight because for the Left, the Benghazi and IRS targeting scandals are fake, Speaker Boehner’s lawsuit against the president’s running amok of our constitutional order is frivolous partisanship, but the “war on women” is real.
 We fight because the Left’s dystopian vision for the future of American femininity can be encapsulated by Sandra Fluke and Lena Dunham.